mtouzot/GameBEye/docs/GameBEye/filters.rst

 Filters module
 ===================

-The **GameBEye.gbcamfilters** module is as its name indicates focused on filters.
-It is used to *play* with :mod:`GameBEye.gbcamimage.GBCamImage`
+The **gamebeye.gbcamfilters** module is as its name indicates focused on filters.
+It is used to *play* with :mod:`gamebeye.gbcamimage.GBCamImage`

-:mod:`GameBEye.gbcamfilters` module
+:mod:`gamebeye.gbcamfilters` module
 ------------------------------------------------

-.. automodule:: GameBEye.gbcamfilters
+.. automodule:: gamebeye.gbcamfilters
    :members:
    :undoc-members:
    :show-inheritance: